“SMACSS is becoming one of the most useful contributions to front-end discussions in years” *

 What is it?

 SMACSS (pronounced “smacks”) is more style guide than rigid framework.
 There is no library within here for you to download or install.
+There is no git repository for you to clone.
 SMACSS is a way to examine your design process and as a way to fit those rigid frameworks into a flexible thought process.
 It is an attempt to document a consistent approach to site development when using CSS.
 And really, who isn’t building a site with CSS these days?!

 Get to know Scalable and Modular Architecture for CSS:

-Purchase the book in print or e-book format — or both!
-The e-book comes in PDF, ePub and mobi formats for easy installation on almost any e-reader.
-The e-book purchase also includes access to screencasts on smacss.com.
+The e-book comes in PDF, ePub, and mobi formats for easy installation on almost any e-reader.
+Download the zip!

 What people have to say